PrometheusVault/ember/docs/commands/config.md

 Passing `--yaml` adds a third panel that prints the merged configuration as YAML, suitable for exporting or diffing.

+Providing a dotted key path switches `/config` into direct lookup/set mode:

+- `/config <key.path>` – Print the current value (or a notice if it is unset).
+- `/config <key.path> <value>` – Write a simple scalar (string/number/bool) into
+  `$VAULT_DIR/config/99-cli-overrides.yml` and reload the configuration so the new value is available immediately.
+Array assignments are not supported yet.

 # OPTIONS

 - `--yaml`, `-y`, `yaml` – Render an additional YAML block.